 Offering care services across England, we enable our clients to live safely and independently at home.
 We care for the elderly and support young adults and children.
 Our specialisation is in nursing and complex care services.

-Our live-in care service is delivered by The Good Care Group and is focussed on improving health and overall well-being, and all in the place people love most, their own home.
+Our live-in home care service is delivered by The Good Care Group and is focused on improving health and overall well-being in the place people love most, their own home.

 We are the only dedicated live-in care provider that has been rated ‘Outstanding’ in all five key measures by the Care Quality Commission in England and our service in Scotland has been awarded the highest overall rating from the Scottish Care Inspectorate – whether you are a family, case manager or commissioner we know this provides peace of mind and reassurance that the service we provide is of the highest quality.

 We are experts in providing specialist care and support for those living with conditions like dementia, Multiple Sclerosis (MS), or for those who need cancer care or stroke care has seen us positively improve the lives of thousands of families, enabling them to live an enhanced life in their own homes.

 Live-in care is a real alternative to moving into a residential care or nursing home that is being preferred by families up and down the country.
 Live-in care is when a professional carer comes to live with you in your home to provide all the care and support you need to live a fulfilled life, with independence, dignity and choice.

 Whether you have been struggling to cope alone with day-to-day activities and tasks, a family carer has been supporting you but is unable to do so anymore, or you have been receiving hourly care at home and your increasing care needs mean you now need 24-hour care, live-in care really can make a significant difference to your life.
 Knowing there is a carer there to support you around the clock really does provide reassurance at a time you may need it most.